 No, your bandages stay on until your first postoperative visit.
-You can shower, but have to cover the bandages and keep them dry.
-You will not be able to submerge (baths, pools, hot tubs) your incision for at least 6 weeks when the incision is fully closed and healed.
+You can shower but must cover the bandages and keep them dry.
+(You will not be able to submerge (baths, pools, hot tubs) your incision for at least 6 weeks when the incision is fully closed and healed.)